ANNOUNCEMENTS

 The RTN is a powerful free map-based tool that makes organising your tour as easy as click, drag and drop.

-The centrepiece of the tool is its easy-to-use mapping and route-building interface, but users can also access detailed venue information, including contact and booking details, capacity and accessibility info, and technical specifications – everything needed to take the stress and guesswork out of touring regional locations for the first time.
+The centrepiece of the tool is its easy-to-use mapping and route-building interface.
+Users can also access detailed venue information, including contact and booking details, capacity and accessibility info, and technical specifications – everything needed to take the stress and guesswork out of touring regional locations for the first time.
 Find out more